Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

 ### Entropy
 * It is defined as a measure of impurity present in the data.
+* Entropy tends to be maximum in the middle with value up to 1 and minimum at the ends with value up to 0.
+* Entropy with the lowest value makes a model better in terms of prediction as it separates the classes better.
 * Mathematically,
      Entropy = -p*log(p) - q*log(q)